Charlie Weingroff Training Rehab — Weingroff Movement Screening — Charlie Weingroff Physical Therapist

 “I thoroughly explain why the rules are so clear when the FMS yields pain, but also demonstrate how the SFMA can also take you to swings, deadlifts, get-ups, push presses, etc.

 “What should be very enticing is that when non-medical folks are working with people in conjunction with poor physical therapists, you will clearly be the one that gets that person back to function, not the PT.”

 The first session is a sit-down lecture; the remaining sessions are hands-on demonstrations in a training setting.
-In session one, Charlie uses presentation slides—those slides are not part of the DVD or download, however there’s a transcript of that session included in the download, which has embedded images of most of the slides.
+In session one, Charlie uses presentation slides—those slides are not part of the download, however, there’s a transcript of that session included in the download, which has embedded images of most of the slides.
 Only session one has a transcript—the other segments are demonstrations and commentary.